solo-io/workshops/gloo-edge/gloo-edge/README.md

 sleep 30
 -->

-Then, we need to configure it and create two users:
+Then, you need to configure it and create two users:

 - User1 credentials: `user1/password`
   Email: user1@solo.io